GridTools/serialbox/docs/sphinx/Documentation.rst

 Prerequisite
 ============

 Serialbox requires `doxygen <http://www.stack.nl/~dimitri/doxygen/>`_ and `sphinx <http://www.sphinx-doc.org/en/1.4.8/>`_.
-As sphinx imports the Python module of Serialbox to obtain the doc-strings, we require the Python3 version of sphinx.
-In Ubuntu (16.04), the following install the necessary packages:
+As sphinx imports the Python module of Serialbox to obtain the doc-strings, we require the **Python3** version of sphinx.
+In Ubuntu (16.04), the following installs the necessary packages:

 .. code-block:: console